velos/Combiner/README.md

 # Combiner

-A description of this package.
+A 1:1 port of [ReactorKit](https://github.com/ReactorKit/ReactorKit) using Combine instead of RxSwift.
+Also includes some basic extensions for working with SwiftUI.